vsch/flexmark-java/flexmark-ext-footnotes/src/test/resources/ext_footnotes_translation_formatter_spec.md

 [^2]: This is the body of the footnote.

     Another paragraph of the footnote

             indented code of the footnote

 Not a paragraph of the footnote

 This paragraph has a footnote[^1].

 [^3]: This is the body of the footnote.

     Another paragraph of the footnote

             indented code of the footnote

 Not a paragraph of the footnote

 This paragraph has a footnote[^3].

 [^1]: This is the body of the footnote.

     Another paragraph of the footnote

             indented code of the footnote

 Not a paragraph of the footnote
 .
-This paragraph has a footnote[^1].
+thiIS paARaAGRaAph haAS aA FootNoteE[^1].

-[^2]: This is the body of the footnote.
+[^2]: thiIS iIS theE BoDyY oF theE FootNoteE.

-        Another paragraph of the footnote
+    aNotheER paARaAGRaAph oF theE FootNoteE

             indented code of the footnote

-    Not a paragraph of the footnote
+not aA paARaAGRaAph oF theE FootNoteE

-This paragraph has a footnote[^1].
+thiIS paARaAGRaAph haAS aA FootNoteE[^2].

-[^3]: This is the body of the footnote.
+[^3]: thiIS iIS theE BoDyY oF theE FootNoteE.

-        Another paragraph of the footnote
+    aNotheER paARaAGRaAph oF theE FootNoteE

             indented code of the footnote

-    Not a paragraph of the footnote
+not aA paARaAGRaAph oF theE FootNoteE

-This paragraph has a footnote[^3].
+thiIS paARaAGRaAph haAS aA FootNoteE[^].

-[^1]: This is the body of the footnote.
+[^1]: thiIS iIS theE BoDyY oF theE FootNoteE.

-        Another paragraph of the footnote
+    aNotheER paARaAGRaAph oF theE FootNoteE

             indented code of the footnote

-    Not a paragraph of the footnote
+not aA paARaAGRaAph oF theE FootNoteE
 ````````````````````````````````